Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

 Bot controls Ark Survival Ascended Server.
 Designate a specific channel for admin use only so users with permissions to that channel can usE slash commands to start, Stop, Restart your server from discord if needed keeping your server files safe.

+This works with Server API if you use it.
+In ASA_The_Island_Start.bat is provided line for specifying the exe to use.

 COMMANDS
     Start command: Starts server if it is not running